-We welcome applications to participate from all interested people from a wide range of backgrounds, including those in early career stages.
-In order that the symposium functions as a mutual learning experience in which to produce new insights and approaches to complex issues, we will limit the number of participants to a total of 50 people.
-We particularly encourage participation of those who have experience or are concerned with
+We welcome applications to participate from all interested people from a wide range of disciplines and experiences and at all career stages.
+We particularly encourage participation of those who have experience or are concerned with any of the following:

-- computational modeling of social dynamics in the context of sustainability.
+- Computational modeling of social dynamics in the context of sustainability

-We are seeking examples of narratives of vision and identity evident in local or regional contexts (see accompanying call).A limited number of papers (15-20) selected from those submitted in response to the call will be used as the basis for discussion and development of a typology of narratives, as described below.
+We are seeking examples of narrative expressions of vision and identity that are evident in local or regional processes of change, including in social movements or identity politics.
+Contributions selected from those submitted in response to the call will be circulated prior to the symposium and used as a basis for discussion and development of a typology of narratives, as described below.A limited number of papers (15 to 20) selected from those submitted in response to the call will be used as the basis for discussion and development of a typology of narratives, as described below.

 Intended output and outcomes: